antoniobruto/PSIMiner/README.md

 For TraceFiles:
 It is assumed that there is a time reference in column 1.
+Note that the change of truth for a predicate occurs at the first timestamp at which the change is observed in the trace data.
+Hence a change of truth for a predicate observed on the last line of the trace file may cause unintentended results.

 The prefix of the name of the assertion file will be the name of the config file.